sinadaryaei/c0323-code-solutions/javascript-timers/javascript-timers-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a "callback" function?
+A function that is appsed into another function as an arguement.
 - Besides adding an event listener callback function to an element or the `document`, what is one way to delay the execution of a JavaScript function until some point in the future?

 - How can you set up a function to be called repeatedly without using a loop?